CNSKnight/vue-cli-plugins-recipes-plugin-pwa/README.md

 ### Features
 - Beautiful Material Design
 - Intuitive transitions
-- Complex recipe construction with published/un-published flag, ingredient groups, variations, and notes
+- Complex recipe construction with published/un-published flag, ingredient and method groups, variations, notes, and more
 - Editing persistance
 - Separately deployable Recipes Listing with Details, and Recipe Details for integration into existing apps
-- And more to come